department-of-veterans-affairs/vagov-content/pages/education/eligibility.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

 You may be able to get Educational and Career Counseling (also called Chapter 36) if you’ll be discharged from active duty within 6 months.
-You may also qualify for these services if you separated from active duty not more than 1 year ago, didn’t receive a dishonorable discharge, and qualify as a Veteran for educational assistance under a VA educational program. <br>
+You may also qualify for these services if you separated from active duty not more than one year ago, didn’t receive a dishonorable discharge, and qualify as a Veteran for educational assistance under a VA educational program. <br>
 [Learn more about Educational and Career Counseling](/careers-employment/education-and-career-counseling/)
 <br>